Bukola19/Charles-Darwin/stage-2/George/README.md

 # THE WGS PIPELINE
-This pipeline is a snakemake execution of a bioinformatics protocol to process FASQT files
+This pipeline is a snakemake execution of a bioinformatics protocol to process FASTQ files

 **System requirements**
 - Linux distribution